How to protect your skin from damage when you wear a mask.

 - Wear the correct mask size: Wear a mask to your size to avoid friction and tightness.
 It is probably a matter of common sense, yet I see them every day on the street wearing masks that are too small.

 - Wear soft and extra-soft fabrics: whenever possible, avoid paper masks.
 These are the most irritating masks for the face.
-Choose fabric masks and therefore extra soft cotton.
-Read: Face protection mask: how to choose?
+Choose fabric masks made from cotton, linen, flannel, or poplin.

 - Apply your moisturizer just before wearing your mask to optimize the benefits of the treatment before contact with this potentially irritating accessory.

-- To prevent pimples from degenerating, you must dry them out (by applying clay on them, for example) and treat them effectively.
+- To prevent pimples and inflammation, you must dry them out (by applying clay on them, for example) and treat them effectively.

 - Prevent skin dryness, particularly in the most fragile areas, such as the lips, and those where the mask rubs with lip care and balms.